nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ### Using the code repository

 - Track the tags for alpha, beta, and stable releases
-- Track stable releases are on `current` branch
+- Stable releases are on the `current` branch
 - Alpha and beta releases are on `integration` branch

 ## Open Source Development and Support